 The Lombard Facility were made available to finance radiator production lines and various radiator presses.
 The LL1 facility is repayable over 60 months with a payment of £66,666.66 due the first month and subsequent payments of £33,333.33 due each month.
 A facility fee of £1,000 is payable by Stelrad Limited on the first payment due.
 Interest will be payable on a monthly basis under the LL1 facility at a rate calculated by the base rate of LIBOR plus the add-on percentage of 2.25 per cent.
 The LL2 facility is repayable over 60 months with a payment of £65,587.63 due each month.
 A facility fee of £1,000 is payable by Stelrad Limited on the first payment due.
-Interest will be payable on a monthly basis under the LL2 facility fee of £1,000 is payable by Stelrad Limited on the first payment due.
 Interest will be payable on a monthly basis under the LL2 facility at a rate calculated by the base rate of LIBOR plus the add-on percentage of 2.5 per cent.
-The LL2 facility is secured by the base rate of LIBOR plus the add-on percentage of 2.5 per cent.
 The LL2 facility is secured by way of a charge over various assets of certain members of the Group.
 During 2020, a six month payment holiday was taken on the LL1 facility and the LL2 facility thereby extending the loan period by six months.

-12.3 Shareholder Loan Notes
+18.5 Shareholder Loan Notes

-Noosa Loan Notes
+Management Loan Notes

-The Company created a loan note instrument dated 1 December 2014 in favour of Noosa constituting a £4,266,000 fixed rate unsecured loan notes (the "Noosa Loan Notes") which in turn was funded by a loan note instrument issued by Noosa to each of Trevor Harvey, George Letham, Robert Keith Ellis and Kevin Woolley constituting a £7,606,893 fixed rate unsecured loan notes (the "Management Loan Notes"), with a maturity date of 25 September 2033.
+Noosa created a loan note instrument dated 1 December 2014 in favour of Trevor Harvey, George Letham, Robert Keith Ellis and Kevin Woolley constituting a £7,606,893 fixed rate unsecured loan notes (the "Management Loan Notes"), with a maturity date of 25 September 2033.
+On the 17 July 2015, the capital on the Management Loan Notes was repaid, resulting in £4,266,813.52 outstanding on the principal amount.

-The Noosa Loan Notes constitute unsecured and unsubordinated obligations of the Company and purport to rank pari passu and rateably with other future unsecured obligations of the Company, except for those obligations as may be preferred by law.
-The Noosa Loan Notes bear interest at the rate of 15 per cent., payable quarterly in arrears ("Interest Payment Date").
-The Company may defer the payment of interest due on any Interest Payment Date to the next Interest Payment Date (such payment can be made a number of times).
+The Management Loan Notes constitute unsecured and unsubordinated obligations of Noosa and purport to rank pari passu and rateably with other future unsecured obligations of the Noosa, except for those obligations as may be preferred by law.
+The Management Loan Notes bear interest at the rate of 15 per cent., payable quarterly in arrears ("Interest Payment Date").
+Noosa may defer the payment of interest due on any Interest Payment Date to the next Interest Payment Date (such payment can be made a number of times).
 Any postponed interest shall be compounded.
-The events of default under the Noosa Loan Notes include winding-up of, insolvency of and security enforcement proceedings against the Company.
-The Noosa Loan Notes are governed by English law and the English courts have exclusive jurisdiction to settle any dispute arising from or connected with the Noosa Loan Notes.
+The events of default under the Management Loan Notes include winding-up of, insolvency of and security enforcement proceedings against Noosa.
+The Management Loan Notes are governed by English law and the English courts have exclusive jurisdiction to settle any dispute arising from or connected with the Management Loan Notes.